Infrastructure

 The Eastern Bypass dualling project was among 11 projects that Kenya showcased to global investors during the Belt and Road forum held in Beijing, China, in May 2017.

-The project is expected to ease traffic congestion on the busy road that links Mombasa Road to Thika-Nairobi highway.
+The project is expected to ease traffic congestion on the busy road that links Mombasa Road to the Thika-Nairobi highway.

 It will also be a major win for the proposed Northlands City – a Sh500 billion Kenyatta family-owned mixed-use development on a farmstead between Eastern Bypass and Thika Road.